ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 **To create an empty directory**

-* If you want to create an output directory, for example, run the following command:
+To create an output directory, for example, run the following command:

 ```
 curl -i  -s --user clsadmin:your_password --max-time 45 -X PUT